 This medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.

 Breast-feeding: This medication passes into breast milk.
-If you are a breast-feeding mother and are taking venlafaxine, it may affect your baby.
+If you are breast-feeding and taking venlafaxine, it may affect your baby.
 Talk to your doctor about whether you should continue breast-feeding.